By Fiona McKim

-Most importantly I’m determined to keep going with it, which, trust me, is not the case for the majority of product trials.
-This is a clever buy backed up by science at a price point that rarely offers this sort of targeted product.
+I'll keep going with it, which, trust me, is not the case for the majority of product trials.
+This is a clever buy backed up by science, at a price point that rarely offers this sort of targeted product.
 Looks like No7 has done it again.

 Other Boots No7 Booster serums we love